Planck's law: Planck's views before the empirical facts led him to find his eventual law

 Planck first turned his attention to the problem of black-body radiation in 1897.

 Theoretical and empirical progress enabled Lummer and Pringsheim to write in 1899 that available experimental evidence was approximately consistent with the specific intensity law Cλ^{−5}e^{−c/λT} where C and c denote empirically measurable constants, and where λ and T denote wavelength and temperature respectively.
 For theoretical reasons, Planck at that time accepted this formulation, which has an effective cut-off of short wavelengths.

 Gustav Kirchhoff was Max Planck's teacher and surmised that there was a universal law for blackbody radiation and this was called "Kirchhoff's challenge".
 Planck, a theorist, believed that Wilhelm Wien had discovered this law and Planck expanded on Wien's work presenting it in 1899 to the meeting of the German Physical Society.
-Experimentalists Otto Lummer, Ferdinand Kurlbaum, Ernst Pringsheim Sr., and Heinrich Rubens did experiments that appeared to support Wien's law especially at higher frequency short wavelengths which Planck so wholly endorsed at the German Physical Society that it began to be called the Wien-Planck Law.
+Experimentalists Otto Lummer, Ferdinand Kurlbaum, Ernst Pringsheim Sr., and Heinrich Rubens did experiments that appeared to support Wien's law especially at higher frequency, i.e. short wavelengths, which Planck so wholly endorsed at the German Physical Society that it began to be called the Wien-Planck Law.
 However, by September 1900, the experimentalists had proven beyond a doubt that the Wien-Planck law failed at the longer wavelengths.
 They would present their data on October 19.
 Planck was informed by his friend Rubens and quickly created a formula within a few days.
-In June of that same year, Lord Raleigh had created a formula that would work for short lower frequency wavelengths based on the widely accepted theory of equipartition.
-So Planck submitted a formula combining both Raleigh's Law (or a similar equipartition theory) and Wien's law which would be weighted to one or the other law depending on wavelength to match the experimental data.
+In June of that same year, Lord Rayleigh had created a formula that would work for lower frequency based on the widely accepted theory of equipartition.
+So Planck submitted a formula combining both Rayleigh's Law (or a similar equipartition theory) and Wien's law which would be weighted to one or the other law depending on wavelength to match the experimental data.
 However, although this equation worked, Planck himself said unless he could explain the formula derived from a "lucky intuition" into one of "true meaning" in physics, it did not have true significance.
 Planck explained that thereafter followed the hardest work of his life.
 Planck did not believe in atoms, nor did he think the second law of thermodynamics should be statistical because probability does not provide an absolute answer, and Boltzmann's entropy law rested on the hypothesis of atoms and was statistical.
-But Planck was unable to find a way to reconcile his Blackbody equation with continuous laws such as Maxwell's wave equations.
+But Planck was unable to find a way to reconcile his blackbody equation with continuous laws such as Maxwell's wave equations.
 So in what Planck called "an act of desperation", he turned to Boltzmann's atomic law of entropy as it was the only one that made his equation work.
-Therefore, he used the Boltzmann constant k and his new constant h to explain the blackbody radiation law which became widely known through his published paper.
+Therefore, he used the Boltzmann constant k and his new auxiliary constant h to explain the blackbody radiation law which later became widely known through his published paper.